apache/cordova-ios/maemo/README.txt

 HTML documentation
 ------------------

-HTML version of this document is available at Twinapex blog.
+HTML version of this document is available at `Twinapex blog <http://blog.twinapex.fi/phonegap-on-maemo/>`_.

 Author
 ------